chbatey/integration-points-example/README.md

 ### Running the example

 Before you get started clone this project and get a terminal ready with three tabs / windows.
-The only system depdendency is Java.
+The only system depdendency is Java + Maven.

 The example is made up of three processes:

-* The actual application
+* The integrating application
 * An instance of wiremock instance that mocks all three depdencies
-* An instance of Breakerbox that monitors and can be used to configure the integration points
+* An instance of breakerbox that monitors and can be used to configure the integration points

 #### Starting Wiremock (the dependencies)

-The bundles wiremock is configured to run on port 9090:
+The bundled wiremock is configured to run on port 9090.
+To start it run:

 ```